How Many Dart Frogs Can Live Together?

 How Many Dart Frogs Can I Keep in a Tank Together?

 It’s not an easy-to-answer question.
-Before you can determine the actual number, there are some points you need to consider.
-The following points are the size of the dart frogs, their temperament and habits, whether they are more likely to climb or like to be terrestrial, and how much time they require for maintenance.
+Before you can determine the actual number, there are some points you need to consider:

-Besides these, there is a general rule to solve this issue.
-You will have to calculate a minimum of 5 gallons of space for each dart frog.
+A general rule to solve this issue is to calculate a minimum of 5 gallons of space for each dart frog.
 This is why the best way is to have a massive tank considering the space.

-However, if you’re planning to house more than 3 or 4 dart frogs, you’ve to ensure a large size vivarium.
-When you’re about to get a frog like Phyllobates terribilis – the largest one indeed, you must opt for a 20 or 30 inches tall vivarium or more than that.
+If you’re planning to house more than 3 or 4 dart frogs, you need to ensure a large size vivarium.
+For larger species like Phyllobates terribilis, a vivarium that is 20 or 30 inches tall, or even taller, is necessary.

 Can you mix dart frogs together?